MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Connect-MicrosoftTeams.md

 > [!WARNING]
 >If basic authentication is not enabled, legacy *-Cs cmdlets will not function properly.
 For Remote PowerShell, basic authentication is necessary.
+>
+>Update: With versions 4.x.x or later, basic authentication enablement is not needed anymore in Commercial Environments.
+Except for tenants that are or have previously been enabled for Regionally Hosted Meetings for Skype for Business Online.

 ## EXAMPLES